earthrise-media/mining-detector/README.md

 **Model Accuracy**

 In order to run across the full breadth of the Amazon basin, the model's sensitivity and precision have been reduced in order to improve generalization.
 This means that the model outputs have some false positives (mining classification where none is present) and false negatives (mines that are rejected by the model).
 Common false negative failure modes include older mining sites that may be inactive, and edges of active mining regions.
-False positives can at times be triggered by natural sedimented pools, manmade water bodies, and natural earth-scarring activities such as landslides.
+False positives can at times be triggered by natural sedimented pools, man made water bodies, and natural earth-scarring activities such as landslides.

 The aggregate assessment of mining status should be trusted, but users should attempt to validate results by eye if precise claims of mined regions are needed.
 The vast majority of classifications are correct, but we cannot validate each of the detections by hand.
 Given that mining often happens in clusters, isolated detections of mining should be validated more rigorously for false positives.